aevv/aevv-uploader/README.md

 * 3 - Take screenshot of all monitors
 * 4 - Click and drag to select an area

-Will then try to use an API key specified in a json file (currently) to upload to my server (current dev host), and will probably die horribly in any kind of failure scenario
+Will then try to use an API key specified in a json file (currently) to upload to my server (current dev host), and will probably die horribly in any kind of failure scenario, or if a correct error code is returned from server, will just do nothing.

 originally based on work by [alex zhang](https://github.com/Zhangerr)